Research Results

 Summary

-Professor Yutaka Amao (Research Center for Artificial Photosynthesis, Osaka City University) and Graduate Student Yusuke Minami, a second-year doctoral student in the Department of Materials and Molecular Science at the Graduate School of Science, have elucidated the catalytic mechanism by which platinum nanoparticles dispersed in polyvinylpyrrolidone effectively decompose formic acid to produce hydrogen.
+Professor Yutaka Amao (Director and Professor, Research Center for Artificial Photosynthesis, Osaka City University) and Yusuke Minami (Graduate Student, Second Year of Master's Program, Department of Molecular Materials Science, Graduate School of Science, Osaka City University) clarified the mechanism by which platinum nanoparticles dispersed with the polymer compound polyvinylpyrrolidone function effectively as a catalyst when decomposing formic acid to generate hydrogen.

-This is the world's first research to discover that platinum nanoparticles dispersed in polyvinylpyrrolidone (Pt-PVP) are highly effective as a catalyst for decomposing formic acid to produce hydrogen.
+This is the world's first study to discover that platinum nanoparticles dispersed with polyvinylpyrrolidone (PVP), referred to as Pt-PVP, are effective as a catalyst when decomposing formic acid to generate hydrogen.

-This research has been published in Sustainable Energy & Fuels, a journal of the Royal Society of Chemistry (RSC).
+The results of this study were published in Sustainable Energy & Fuels, a journal issued by the Royal Society of Chemistry (RSC).

 Publication Information

-Publications: Sustainable Energy & Fuels (Royal Society of Chemistry発刊)
+Journal: Sustainable Energy & Fuels (Issued by the Royal Society of Chemistry)

 URL: https://doi.org/10.1039/D0SE00363H